saverymax/optimal-design-data-integration/doc/source/modelling.md

 ```
 fit <- model$sample(data=data_site_occ, seed=13, chains=1, iter_sampling=mcmc_iter, iter_warmup=100, refresh=0, show_messages=F)
 ```
 This can be found in the ```estimate_v_nuthatch``` function in the ```experimental_design_functions.R``` module within the source code.
 Of course, the variables used to fit this model are in memory during the exchange algorithm.
-The model is fit R times during the exchange algorithm, and we do not provide instructions here to fit a one-off model.
-This can be provided upon request.
+The model is fit R times during the exchange algorithm.

 When running the exchange algorithm these models can be selected using the options 1 (with PO + PA data) and 2 (without PO data, only PA data).
 For example
 ```